netascode/ansible-dc-vxlan-example/README.md

   nac-fabric1-->data_model_files
 ```

 The data model **must** exist under the `host_vars` directory structure.
 The inventory file organizes how the variables are read using both `group_vars` and `host_vars` directories.
-Under `group_vars` is where you populate the `connection.yaml` file which stores the credential information for the NDFC controller.
+Under `group_vars` is where you populate the `connection.yaml` file which stores the credential information for the ND controller.

 The collection is **pre-built** to make use of the `group_vars` and `host_vars` data and matches what is already constructed in the repository.
-There is a 1:1 relationship between the code in the repository and the NDFC fabric.
+There is a 1:1 relationship between the code in the repository and the ND fabric.
 For more complex environments, the inventory file can be expanded to include multiple groups and hosts including managment of multi-site fabrics which is explained in a separate document.

 ### Step 1 - Update the inventory file

-In the provided `inventory.yaml` file in the root directory, update the `ansible_host` variable to point to your NDFC controller by replacing `10.X.X.X` with the IP address of the NDFC controller.
+In the provided `inventory.yaml` file in the root directory, update the `ansible_host` variable to point to your ND controller by replacing `10.X.X.X` with the IP address of the ND controller.

 ### Step 2 - Configure ansible connection file